 *To know more about other popular courses at Harvard, click here.

-Applying to Harvard from India is highly competitive, but with a strong academic profile, standardized test scores, and a well-rounded application, Indian students have a real shot.
-Here’s a breakdown of how to get admission into Harvard University from India, along with important documents, tests, and deadlines for undergraduate and graduate applicants.
+Applying to Harvard from India is highly competitive.
+A strong academic profile, standardised test scores, and a well-rounded application are essential.
+Below is a complete breakdown of eligibility, documents, and test requirements for Indian undergraduate and graduate applicants.

 | Admission Parameter | Undergraduate (UG) | Graduate (PG) |